ngs-docs/2021-august-remote-computing/07-automation-scripting.Rmd

 * they keep output from long-running commands, including ones that are running interactively and need input;
 * they provide a way to "detach" from a particular shell prompt with a particular configuration, and resume it later;
 * they let you switch between terminal windows that are running on two different computers.

+One last note - per [Configuring your account on login] from workshop 4, 'screen' and 'tmux' start new shells, but they are not login shells.
+So `.bash_profile` is not run inside of screen/tmux sessions, but the configuration file `.bashrc` is.
+Of course, you can always execute the commands in `.bash_profile` by running `source ~/.bash_profile`!

 ## Concluding thoughts